awsdocs/amazon-eks-user-guide/doc_source/install-kubectl.md

 1. \(Optional\) Verify the downloaded binary with the SHA\-256 sum for your binary\.

-   1. Download the SHA\-256 sum for your cluster's Kubernetes version for Linux:
+   1. Download the SHA\-256 sum for your cluster's Kubernetes version for Linux\.
+To download the ARM version, change `amd64` to `arm64` before running the command\.
       + **Kubernetes 1\.16:**

         ```